Thiem defeats Sock in straight sets in French Open second round

-Reigning U.S. Open tennis champion Dominic Thiem dominated the first two sets, then survived a major third set challenge from Jack Sock to defeat the Lincoln native 6-1, 6-3, 7-6 (6) in the men’s singles second round of the French Open Wednesday in Paris.
+Reigning U.S. Open tennis champion Dominic Thiem dominated the first two sets, then survived a major third-set challenge from Jack Sock to defeat the Lincoln native 6-1, 6-3, 7-6 (6) in the men’s singles second round of the French Open on Wednesday in Paris.

 Sock was down a service break twice in the third set, only to break back and eventually get into a tiebreaker.
 Sock had three set points ahead 6-3 in the breaker, only to see the third-seeded Thiem win the final five points of the match to close it out.

-Thiem, a French Open finalist the last two years, was too consistent on the slow red clay court.
+Thiem, a French Open finalist the past two years, was too consistent on the slow red clay court.
 Sock committed 54 unforced errors to 24 for Thiem, who also held a 28-24 advantage in winners.
-The Austrian converted 6 of 8 service break chances.
+The Austrian converted six of eight service break chances.

-Sock begins doubles play on Thursday when he and Canadian Vasek Pospisil take on Denis Shapovalov of Canada and Rohan Bopanna of India in the first round.
-Omaha native Jackson Withrow lost his first round men’s doubles match Tuesday when he and American Frances Tiafoe fell to the French duo of Benoit Paire and Adrian Mannarino 7-5, 7-5.
+Sock begins doubles play Thursday when he and Canadian Vasek Pospisil take on Denis Shapovalov of Canada and Rohan Bopanna of India in the first round.
+Omaha native Jackson Withrow lost his first-round men’s doubles match Tuesday when he and American Frances Tiafoe fell to the French duo of Benoit Paire and Adrian Mannarino 7-5, 7-5.

 Be the first to know